EnderionX/math-visualizer/README.md

-# Function Plotter (Python)
+# Math Visualizer (Algebraic Function Plotter)

-> I built this project as a simple tool to visualize algebraic functions quickly.
+> I built this project as a simple tool to plot algebraic functions quickly.
 It takes an expression in terms of `x`, lets you define a domain, and plots the graph using Python libraries.

 ---

-## Project Summary
+## Project Structure & Summary

+The following libraries were used to develop this program:

+* **SymPy** → for parsing and handling algebraic expressions
+* **NumPy** → for generating values efficiently
+* **Matplotlib** → for plotting the graph

+---

+## Features

 * Takes a user-input function (in terms of `x`)
 * Lets you define a domain within [-1000, 1000]